Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Proposed method

 \begin{thm} Let Condition~\ref{conm}-(A)--(F) hold.
 Then there exists a solution to \eqref{eseq:prex1} in $\mathcal{S}_{++}^p$. \end{thm}

-\begin{remark} From the proof of Theorem~\ref{thm:prexcon1}, we obtain a sequence $\{ V_k \}_{k = 0}^{\infty}$ of covariance structures, which is monotonically nonincreasing in the sense of the L\"owner partial order.
-This is the reason why the proposed method incorporates a trace normalization step.
+\begin{remark} The proof of Theorem~\ref{thm:prexcon1} shows that the sequence of covariance structures obtained from the iteration without the trace normalization step is monotonically nonincreasing with respect to the Löwner partial order.
+This explains why the proposed algorithm incorporates a trace normalization step.
 Without trace normalization, the scale of the estimated covariance structure (for example, its trace) may approach zero, which could make the shrinkage factor practically meaningless.
 To avoid this issue, the proposed algorithm conducts trace normalization. \end{remark}

 By considering the empirical measure in \eqref{eseq:prex1}, we obtain the following.